-- It has also been noticed that women with epidurals tend to get fever during the labour which has to be managed through IV antibiotic treatment.
+- It has also been noticed that women with epidurals tend to get a fever during the labour which has to be managed through IV antibiotic treatment.
 This could risk infection in mother and baby.

-- The effect of epidurals on reducing the maternal blood pressure may cause dizziness in women and fetal distress.
+- The effect of epidurals on reducing maternal blood pressure may cause dizziness in women and fetal distress.

 - Some women also experience pain in the back, shoulders, neck or head for days or weeks after delivery.

-- Complications may occur due to human error or maternal structural anomalies like administration of high dose or accidental injection into blood vessel.
+- Complications may occur due to human error or maternal structural anomalies like administration of high dose or accidental injection into a blood vessel.